NathanDean/fuzzy-logic/docs/manualTesting.md

 ### Expect: Single booking to be created with status === "in progress"
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ### Expect: Same booking status === "confirmed" after completing payment in second tab/window
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ## Describes: Exiting checkout session and returning to it before expiry

 ### Expect : Single booking to be in table with status === "in progress"
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ### Expect: Matching booking status === "confirmed" after payment
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ## Describes: Expired checkout session

 ### Expect: Matching booking to be deleted
-- TBC from Workshops
+- Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ## Describes: Failed payment

 ### Expect: Matching booking to be in table with status === "in progress"
-- TBC from Workshops
+- Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ### Expect: Matching booking to be deleted when checkout session expires
-- TBC from Workshops
+- Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ## Describes: Multiple users attempt to book last place

 ### Expect: Both users to see Book Now button enabled
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ### Expect: First user to proceed to checkout on clicking Book Now button
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ### Expect: Single booking for first user to be created with status === "in progress"
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ### Expect: Second user to see error message on clicking Book Now button
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ### Expect: No booking to be created for second user
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ## Describes: User attempts to book while logged out

 ### Expect: User to be redirected to login page displayed "Please login to continue" message
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ### Expect: User to be redirected to correct checkout page after successful login
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ### Expect: Single booking to be created with status === "in progress"
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 ### Expect: Matching booking status === "confirmed" after payment
 - Passed from Workshops
-- TBC from WorkshopDetails
+- Passed from WorkshopDetails

 # Auth